FrancisBanville/BIO860M-Project/manuscript.md

 Table: **Model selection.** The difference of AIC scores between each model and the best model were computed for the two sets of models (i.e. the predictive models of total biomass and of population stability).
 Model 6 was the best model for both sets according to the information criterion. {#tbl:AIC}

+## Path analysis

+All direct and indirect relationships between measures of ecosystem functioning, biodiversity and food-web structure were analyzed using model 6.
+Regression coefficients between pairs of variables are listed in @tbl:path_biomass for the prediction of total biomass and in @tbl:path_stability for the prediction of population stability.

+The total biomass of the community after simulation was positively associated with the total number of species and the nestedness of food webs at the beginning of the simulation, but negatively associated with connectance (@tbl:path_biomass).
+However, since both measures of food-web structure were associated with species richness, species richness also shaped total biomass through these indirect pathways.

 | Coefficient  | estimate | z-value | p-value     |
 |:------------:|:--------:|:-------:|:-----------:|